PSaiRam32/AWS-PROJECT/README.md

 OBJECTIVE: An Application to convert a text to speech(audio) using Amazon Polly.

-In this project I has used four different services,
+In this project I had used four different services,

 1)S3